 When we conduct such a survey, the responses would look like: Finding Nemo, The Hulk, or Terminator 3: Rise of the Machines.
 We might count the number of people who give each answer, but the answers themselves do not have any numerical values: we cannot perform computations with an answer like “Finding Nemo.”
-This would be categorical data.
+Is this categorical or quantitative data?

 A survey about the movie you most recently attended includes the question “How would you rate the movie you just saw?” with these possible answers: